 First of all, you have to install "sshfs".
 After that you just have to type.

 sshfs $user@$host:/path/to/dir /path/to/mountIf fuse throws an error of permission, you have to add your user to the group fuse by typing:

 usermod -a -G fuse $userAfter you re-logged-in you can see by typing "groups" in your shell that everything is done fin.
 Do not want to logoff?
 Try

 su $userin your shell.
 This is a new login and so your new group is available now.
 Just another hint, if you want to access symbolic links, try:

 -o transform_symlinksThe man page will help you to understand what you are doing.
-Now put everything as an alias in your bashrc (or something similar) and you are done .
+Now put everything as an alias in your bashrc (or something similar) and you are done :-).

 alias mountMyShare="sshfs $user@host:/path/to/dir /path/to/mount -o follow_symlinks"; alias umountMyShare="fusermount -u /path/to/mount";Happy mounting and unmounting.